One Central Park: Design

-Built by Australian construction, civil and mining company BESIX subsidiary BESIX Watpac, One Central Park is a two-tower complex that forms part of the larger Central Park precinct.
+Built by Besix Watpac, One Central Park is a two-tower complex that forms part of the larger Central Park precinct.
 The Central Park precinct, which is located on just less than six hectares of land, was designed to allow for the development of approximately 235,000 square metres of residential, commercial and retail space.
 Initial project forecasts anticipated that around 2,200 residential apartments and 900 student dwellings would be constructed over 3–10 years.

 One Central Park is situated on the northeastern corner of the precinct, comprising a total site area of 6,060 square metres.
 The building itself is made up of 4 below ground levels and 34 above ground floors, allowing for the configuration of 623 apartments in addition to 625 car parking spaces.
 When measured from the base of the building to its highest point, One Central Park has a height of 117 metres.
 The gross floor area of the total development is recorded at 255,500 m2.
 At the foot of the towers is a naturally lit six level retail area, which incorporates a variety of fashion, technology, casual dining, restaurants and entertainment outlets.

-Whilst Foster and Partners, Ateliers Jean Nouvel and PTW Architects worked in collaboration to form the basis of the One Central Park architectural team, two interior architects were separately utilised for the east and west towers.
+Whilst Ateliers Jean Nouvel and PTW Architects worked in collaboration to form the basis of the One Central Park architectural team, two interior architects were separately utilised for the east and west towers.
 Koichi Takada was commissioned with designing the east tower of One Central Park.
 He gave the apartments an organic feel that blended the outside foliage and gardens with the wooden interiors.
 William Smart of Smart Design Studios was appointed to style the west tower.
 Smart's designs, based on the idea of luxury that comes from high-end sports cars and motor yachts, used sophisticated curves and glossy finishes in the apartments in the west tower.